gradle/gradle/design-docs/improved-console.md

 * OutputEvents tooling to API is unaffected except for additional BuildOperations now published
 * Logs should be streamed with plain output when attached Terminal lacks of color or cursor support
 * Renders well on default macOS Terminal, default Windows Console, Cygwin, PowerShell and common Linux Terminals

-## Story: Improve BuildOperation name consistency
-Standardize the terminology and format of build operation names.
-This is necessary for a cohesive experience as these are displayed while the operation is executing.

-### TODO Implementation

-### Test Coverage
-* Update tests to reflect updated output where necessary

-### Open Issues
-* How is buildSrc rendered?
-* How are composite builds rendered?
-* How are GradleBuild tasks rendered?

 ## Story: (Optional) Add a status line for work in-progress that doesn't fit on the terminal
 Suppose there is more work in-progress in parallel than lines available on the terminal.